Promoting the economy and employment in Rwanda

-Lead executing agency: Ministry of Economic Planning and Finance (MINECOFIN)
+Lead executing agency: Ministry of Trade and Industry, MINICOM

-Promoting employment and moving away from agriculture to develop an economy based on knowledge and services is high up on the national development agenda.
-Rwanda is striving to improve vocational training, promote the private sector and intervene in the labour market.
+Promoting employment and transitioning to a knowledge and service based economy are high on the national development agenda.
+Rwanda wants to improve professional skills, promote the private sector and shape the labour market in line with requirements.

 Cooperatives and micro, small and medium-sized enterprises (MSMEs) in selected sectors of the economy are growing and creating new jobs.